-The annual Pinal County Fair in Casa Grande offered entertainment, shopping, food, exhibits, carnival rides, and youth livestock shows on March 21 through 25, 2018, while the Scottsdale Arts Festival is held on the grounds of the Scottsdale Center for the Arts where guests can enjoy more than 175 nationally-acclaimed artists' exhibits, continuous live entertainment, food, and a kids area.
+The annual Pinal County Fair in Casa Grande offers entertainment, shopping, food, exhibits, carnival rides, and youth livestock shows.
+The Scottsdale Arts Festival is held on the grounds of the Scottsdale Center for the Arts, where guests can enjoy more than 175 nationally-acclaimed artists' exhibits, continuous live entertainment, food, and a kids area.

-Queen Creek's Extreme Block Party is a family-friendly themed annual event with music, entertainment,... and a kids zone.
-While Bravo Peoria celebrated the city at the Sunrise Mountain Library with children's activities, performing arts, visual arts, a flea market, and a book sale.
+Bravo Peoria celebrates the city at the Sunrise Mountain Library on March 2, 2019, with children's activities, performing arts, visual arts, a flea market, and a book sale.

 Explore the Science Center After Dark

-Join in a state-wide celebration of science, technology, engineering, an math with more than 200 expos, workshops, conversations, exhibitions, and tours at the Arizona SciTech Festival, held in diverse neighborhoods throughout the area on various dates in February and March.
+Join in a statewide celebration of science, technology, engineering, and math with more than 200 expos, workshops, conversations, exhibitions, and tours at the Arizona SciTech Festival, held in diverse neighborhoods on various dates in February and March.

-You can also take place in Astronomy Evenings at Pinnacle Peak Park in Scottsdale for a conversation explaining facts about the solar system and the galaxy around the planet earth followed by observing the moon, several planets, and star systems through a Celestron telescope.
+You can also take place in Astronomy Evenings at Pinnacle Peak Park in Scottsdale for a conversation explaining facts about the solar system and the galaxy around the planet earth.
+After the talk, you can observe the moon, several planets, and star systems through a Celestron telescope.

-Have fun while supporting a great cause at the Blake's Miracle Swim-Kid-Athon, which also features its silent auction, business expo, bounce house, face painting, and a raffle at SWIMkids USA in Mesa.
+Have fun while supporting a great cause at the Blake's Miracle Swim-Kid-Athon on March 2, 2019, which also features its silent auction, business expo, bounce house, face painting, and a raffle at SWIMkids USA in Mesa.

-Take a guided tour of the night sky with professional Stargazers Tony and Carole La Conte at the Stargazing for Everyone event at the Skyline Regional Park in Buckeye.
-Learn how to use a sky map, the names, and meanings of the stars, see the constellations and listen to stories of the night sky.
+Take a guided tour of the night sky with professional Stargazers Tony and Carole La Conte at the Stargazing for Everyone event at the Usery Mountain Park in Mesa on March 30, 2019.
+Learn how to use a sky map, study the names and meanings of the stars, see the constellations, and listen to stories of the night sky.